kumahq/kuma/docs/madr/decisions/050-mesh-passthrough.md

       protocol: tls
 ```

 `MeshPassthrough` should allow targeting specific subset of proxies and apply configuration only on them.
-We should support following kinds: `Mesh`, `MeshSubset` and in the future `MeshService`.
+We should support following kinds: `Mesh` and`MeshSubset`.

 * **matchAppend**: list of all domains/ips/cidrs supported through the selected sidecars.
 In case there is many polcies matching the same sidecar, lists are merged.
 * **type**: type of the entry, one of `Domain`, `IP` or `CIDR`
 * **value**: value for the entry
 * **port**: port on which service can communicate
 * **protocol**: defines a protocol of the communication.
 Possible values:
-  * `tls`: should be used when TLS traffic is originated by the client application in the case the `kuma.io/protocol` would be tcp
+  * `Tls`: should be used when TLS traffic is originated by the client application in the case the `kuma.io/protocol` would be tcp
-  * `tcp`: WARNING: shouldn't be used when match has only domains.
+  * `Tcp`: WARNING: shouldn't be used when match has only domains.
 On the TCP level we are not able to disinguish domain, in this case it is going to hijack whole traffic on this port.
 We are going to validate configuration and do not apply config when protocol is tcp and `type: Domain`.
-  * `grpc`
+  * `Grpc`
-  * `http`
+  * `Http`
-  * `http2`
+  * `Http2`

 #### Implementation

 We can use [Matcher API](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/advanced/matching/matching_api.html#matching-api) which got out of a Alpha phase and is stable.
 We can use it to support different entries on one listener.
 Together with [passthrough](https://kuma.io/docs/2.7.x/networking/non-mesh-traffic/#outgoing) mode one the mesh, MeshOperator can disable all outgoing traffic except the one provided by `MeshPassthrough`.
+It is worth pointing out that when `passthrough.enabled` is set to `true` on the `Mesh`, `MeshPassthrough` policies have no effect because all outgoing traffic is allowed.

 From the envoy configuration point of view, we are going to add filter chain matchers under `outbound:passthrough:ipv4"` listener.